BoE stimulus talk revives as economy disappoints

 "We are now expecting 50 billion pounds of QE tomorrow - largely because we can't see any reasonable grounds to delay.
 Things have generally deteriorated since May," said Lloyds Bank economist Adam Chester.

-Much will therefore hang on PMI data for Britain's dominant services data, due at 0828 GMT on Thursday, less than three hours before the BoE announces its policy decision at midday.
+Much will therefore hang on PMI data for Britain's dominant services data, due at 09:28 a.m.
+British on Thursday, less than three hours before the Bank announces its policy decision at 12:00 p.m.
+British time.

-The International Monetary Fund last month urged the BoE to do more to help Britain's struggling economy - including a further cut to its record-low 0.5 percent interest rate, an option that the BoE has dismissed to date as ineffectual and potentially damaging to banks' profit margins.
+The International Monetary Fund last month urged the Bank to do more to help Britain's struggling economy - including a further cut to its record-low 0.5 percent interest rate, an option that the Bank has dismissed to date as ineffectual and potentially damaging to banks' profit margins.

 Spain, the euro zone's fourth biggest economy, said on Tuesday it was effectively losing access to credit markets due to prohibitive borrowing costs and appealed to European partners to help revive its banks.

-The latest inflation data showed a sharp fall to 3 percent from 3.5 percent, but BoE officials have said they expect it to stay around this level for several more months.
+The latest inflation data showed a sharp fall to 3 percent from 3.5 percent, but Bank officials have said they expect it to stay around this level for several more months.

-A deeper worry, expressed by BoE chief economist Spencer Dale, one of the more hawkish voices on the MPC, is that stagnant GDP and high inflation are symptoms of supply-side problems rather than a simple lack of demand.
+A deeper worry, expressed by the Bank's chief economist Spencer Dale, one of the more hawkish voices on the MPC, is that stagnant GDP and high inflation are symptoms of supply-side problems rather than a simple lack of demand.

 This, Clarke said, was something QE was ill-equipped to tackle.
 "The things that are hurting the economy at the moment aren't things that QE can fix."